Cron (timer) triggers

 • Git trigger event to simulate when the Cron trigger timer is activated.
 The pipeline is populated with the information from the Git repo such as the repo URL, branch name, latest commit information, including the date and author of the commit.

-• Variables to populate for the build
+• Variables to populate for the build.

-• Caching, volume reuse and notification behavior to override for the build
+• Caching, volume reuse and notification behavior to override for the build.

-How to: Create a Cron trigger in UI
+Create a Cron trigger in UI

 Before you begin